FriendsOfEpub/blitz-tasks/README.md

 So we won’t provide an option to upgrade ePub2 to EPUB3 for instance, because this is a set of smaller tasks (e.g. changing the doctype, updating metadata in the `.opf`, creating a nav out of `.ncx`, etc.).
 At most, Blitz Tasks should offer some scripts to handle these smaller issues, and not a complete solution to the upgrade.

-Obviously, you can implement these features yourself, and we will gladly list them in this ReadMe if you do.
+Obviously, you can implement these features yourself, and we will gladly list your repo in this ReadMe if you do.

 ### How Reliable Is This